antronerds/r2-training-courses/docs/Methylation_analysis.md

-**3)** On Table "Adjustable settings" of the next webpage, type "CLDN10" in the left box of Field "Gene / Met_id" and "Gene / Reporter".
-The two probes from Step 6) on *Section 4 Multiple datasets overview with methylation data* ("cg25032595", "cg16556145") are to be observed.
-To look at the dot plot of the first probe, type "cg25032595" in the right box of Field "Gene / Met_id" (in Figure 8-3).
+**3)** The two probes from Step 6) in *Section 4 Multiple datasets overview with methylation data* ("cg25032595", "cg16556145") are to be observed.
+First we will generate the correlation scatter plot of the probe "cg25032595".
+In the table "Adjustable settings" menu, copy-paste "cg25032595" in the right box of the field "Gene / Met_id".
+Select the suggested "CLDN10 / cg25032595" with a mouse click.
+Now, in the field "Gene / Reporter", fill in "CLDN10" in the left field and click with the mouse on the suggested CLDN10/Reporter (Figure 8-3).
+The setting "Graph type" is set to "XY" Hit Submit.

 ![](_static/images/Methylation/fig8-3.jpg)

 [**Figure 8-3: Adjustable settings menu (for Probe "cg25032595)**](_static/images/Methylation/fig8-3.jpg)

-As shown in Figure 8-4, the user can see the dot plot of the methylation dataset "Esteller" on the X-axis and the expression dataset "Garnett" on the Y-axis for the Probe "cg25032595".
-There is a significant correlation between the two axes (as p-value is marked in red under the table in Figure 8-4) supporting the idea of DNA hypermethylation decreasing gene expression.
+As shown in Figure 8-4, the user obtained a scatter plot, where each dot represents a sample with its methylation value of probe "cg25032595" of the methylation dataset "Esteller" on the X-axis and its expression value of the dataset "Garnett" on the Y-axis.
+There is a significant correlation between the two axes (shown by the p-value marked in red, Figure 8-4) supporting the idea of DNA hypermethylation decreasing gene expression.

 ![](_static/images/Methylation/fig8-4a.png)